Impact-Site-Verification: f2d064d1-4f6f-44dc-957f-73d0cce73f3c

 Fujiiryoki Massage Chairs

-A Japanese manufacturer with proprietary Flex-track technology and 5D rollers, from $3,999 to $14,999.
+A Japanese manufacturer with proprietary Flex-track technology and 5D rollers, spanning the mid to ultra-premium tiers.

 Price Range